centrapay/centrapay-docs/src/api/batch/farmlands.md

 We match perviously created resources using `externalId`.
 Records are created or updated based on these IDs and we update details to match.
 In some cases, fields can be left out to update included fields without specifying the whole set.

-An example of a Farmlands Asset complete with balance, contacts and card details.
+An example of a Farmlands Asset complete with balance, contacts and Card details.
 {% json %}
 {
   externalId: "b5fde0e0-357c-4fda-a90f-fd857f2be999",